-- This is John Singer Sargent, the leading society portrait painter at the end of the nineteenth century as Sir Thomas Lawrence had been at the beginning. - Travelled extensively as a child-Paris, Germany, Italy, Switzerland.
-No formal education but highly literate. - He was described as 'an American born in Italy, educated in France, who looks like a German, speaks like an Englishman and paints like a Spaniard.'
+- We finally arrive at the other great portrait artist of the nineteenth century.
+This is John Singer Sargent, the leading society portrait painter at the end of the nineteenth century as Sir Thomas Lawrence had been at the beginning. - He travelled extensively as a child-Paris, Germany, Italy, Switzerland and had no formal education but was highly literate.
+He was described as 'an American born in Italy, educated in France, who looks like a German, speaks like an Englishman and paints like a Spaniard.'
 The last point refers to his veneration for Velazquez. - On the easel is his most famous and notorious painting.